MissouriMRDT/2018_Cometition_Atlas/README.md

 # 2018_Cometition_Atlas
 All Hardware and Software Files used in the 2018 Competition

-Deprecated-Systems
-Deprecated sub-system repositories that have no present day equivalent

 How to add repos to this while retaining commit history:

 1. Clone this repo onto your pc